Sponsored Places 2018

-All sponsored places are open to TVS members only.
+All sponsored places are only open to TVS members.
 There’s never been a better time to join the TVS at a cost of only £30 (£10 for students!) – click here to join and find out about other member benefits!

 For all winners, we would ask you to provide a short article about your experience after the event (with pictures if possible) to include in future materials of the Tissue Viability Society.